rust-lang/book/second-edition/src/ch16-01-threads.md

 <span class="caption">Listing 16-4: A thread with a closure that attempts to
 capture a reference to `v` from a main thread that drops `v`</span>

-Imagine that this code runs, and the spawned thread gets put in the background.
-The spawned thread has a reference to `v` inside, but the main thread is still
-running: it immediately drops `v`, using the `drop` function that we discussed in Chapter 15 that explicitly drops its argument.
+This code could be run, and the spawned thread could immediately get put in the background without getting a chance to run at all.
+The spawned thread has a reference to `v` inside, but the main thread is still running: it immediately drops `v`, using the `drop` function that we discussed in Chapter 15 that explicitly drops its argument.
 Then, the spawned thread starts to execute. `v` is now invalid, so a reference to it is also invalid.
 Oh no!

 To fix this problem, we can listen to the advice of the error message: